Bedrock-OSS/bedrock-wiki/docs/entities/runtime-identifier.md

 -   Makes the entity receive damage from Healing effect, heal from Instant Damage effect and become immune to Regeneration and Poison effect.
 -   Makes the entity receive increased damage from weapons with Smite enchantment.

 ---

+### minecraft:stray

+-   Makes the entity receive damage from Healing effect, heal from Instant Damage effect and become immune to Regeneration and Poison effect.
+-   Makes the entity receive increased damage from weapons with Smite enchantment.
+-   Makes entity do not receive freezing damage.

+---